Thursday, February 27, 2025

 is agile and lightening quick,

-ageless-the only valuable piece.
+ageless; the only valuable piece.

-Even the mind ebbs away as the tide,
+Even the mind ebbs away,

 carrying off our love of this dirty world.